p0nce/d-idioms/idioms/GC-proof resource class.md

     ~this()
     {
-        // Such a destructor must support repeated calls for
-        // the case when it is first called by destroy() and
-        // then called by the GC later if (handle != null)
-        {
         // Important bit.
         // Here we verify that the GC isn't responsible
-            // for releasing the resource
+        // for releasing the resource, which is dangerous. debug ensureNotInGC("MyResource");
-            debug ensureNotInGC("MyResource");

         // release resource
         free_handle(handle);
-            handle = null;
-        }
     }
 }
 ```